mxjoly/pwa-webpack-plugin/README.md

 #### outputPath

-The ouput path of the icons.
+The ouput path of the icons from the public path.
 By default `"/assets/icons"`.

 #### backgroundColor